-In this paper, we have proposed novel reconfigurable rateless codes, that are capable of not only varying the block length but also shape their own degree distribution according to requirements imposed by the channel and without the availability of the channel state information at the transmitter.
-Our method is reminiscent of what is referred to as EXIT chart matching, however it is now applied in the context of rateless codes and therefore must also be performed "on-the-fly".
-A reconfigurable rateless code was characterized for transmission of 9500 information bits over quasistatic channels and achieves a performance that is approximately 1 dB away from the DCMC capacity over a diverse range of channel signal-to-noise (SNR) ratios.
+In this sense, the proposed rateless codes are capable of shaping their own degree distribution according to requirements imposed by the channel and without the availability of the channel state information at the transmitter.
+A reconfigurable rateless code was characterized for transmission of 9500 information bits over quasi-static fading channels and achieves a performance that is approximately 1 dB away from the DCMC capacity over a diverse range of channel SNR ratios.